steveswinsburg/auto-i18n/README.md

 ### Getting started:

-* Configure the languages to translate to (and other settings) via config.properties
+* Configure the languages to translate to (and other optional settings) via config.properties
 * Then run via:
   `groovy AutoI18n.groovy <properties_file>`